 📶 Free up network bandwidth and system resources

-Make sure any other devices on your network aren't using lots of bandwidth.
-Common culprits are TVs or computers streaming video, or online games and game consoles.
+• Common culprits that take up bandwidth are TVs or computers streaming video, or online games and game consoles.

-Pause services that may take up network bandwidth, such as device backups, Google Drive, and Dropbox sync.
+• Pause services that may take up bandwidth, such as device backups, Google Drive, and Dropbox sync.

 The more programs, browser tabs, and background processes you have running on your computer, the more slowly your computer and your network will run.
 Here are some common areas to check:

-Use one browser tab for the Event App's web version or the Webex Events platform.
-For example, if a live stream is open twice in multiple tabs, it may detract from the experience.
+• Use one browser tab for the Web App or the Webex Events platform.
+For example, if a live stream is open twice in two different tabs, it may detract from the experience.

 📡 Follow our internet best practices